Skip to main content

 However, in the presence of established hypogonadism, where the testes can no longer respond adequately to LH signals, this approach has a significant limitation.
 Hormonal recalibration, specifically Testosterone Replacement Therapy, offers a way to break the cycle from the opposite direction.
 By reintroducing adequate levels of testosterone, the therapy directly counteracts the downstream effects of the cycle.

-Restored testosterone levels directly stimulate muscle protein synthesis and inhibit adipogenesis, shifting body composition away from and toward lean mass.
+Restored testosterone levels directly stimulate muscle protein synthesis and inhibit adipogenesis, shifting body composition away from fat storage and toward lean mass.
 This increase in muscle mass improves glucose disposal and insulin sensitivity.
 The reduction in visceral fat decreases both inflammation and aromatase activity, which lessens the suppressive feedback on the HPG axis.

 This demonstrates a powerful synergy.
 The TRT provides the anabolic signal that lifestyle changes alone cannot, creating a more favorable metabolic environment that, in turn, enhances the body’s response to diet and exercise.